 Request for Proposals

-All members of the Princeton University faculty are eligible to submit proposals.
-The normal expectation is that courses will be offered at least two times.
-Applicants should also have their project discussed and ratified in the appropriate venue in the department or program sponsoring the course; a written endorsement from the chair of the sponsoring department must be included in the proposal.
+Full-time members of the Princeton University faculty from all departments are encouraged to submit proposals.
+The expectation is that at least half of a course's sessions will meet in museum galleries and study rooms.
+Faculty should discuss their proposal and access to the collections with a Museum curator before applying.
+Projects should be ratified in the department or program sponsoring the course, and a written endorsement from the chair of the sponsoring department must be included in the proposal.

 Funding and Additional Resources

-Financial support is provided in the form of a one-time summer stipend in the amount of $10,000.
-The expectation for faculty who receive funding is that they will spend a substantial portion of the summer conducting in-depth research on the objects they plan to include in their course.
+Financial support is provided in the form of a one-time summer stipend of $10,000 for full-time members of the Princeton faculty and $5,000 for Princeton post-doctoral fellows.
+The expectation for those who receive funding is that they will spend a substantial portion of the summer conducting in-depth research on the objects they plan to include in their course.

-Museum curators are available to consult with faculty on specific portions of the collections and can direct them to additional research resources, including curatorial research files and bibliography.
-Juliana Ochs Dweck, Andrew W. Mellon Curatorial Fellow for Collections Engagement, is available for guidance and feedback, and can direct interested faculty to the appropriate consulting curator(s) for their project.
-She may be reached at email@example.com or at (609) 258-3945.
+Museum curators are available to consult with faculty on specific portions of the collections and can provide access to additional research resources, including curatorial research files and bibliography.
+Juliana Ochs Dweck, Mellon Curator of Academic Engagement, is available for guidance and feedback, and can direct interested faculty to the appropriate consulting curator(s).

 The Museum has study rooms that can be used for class meetings when objects from storage need to be brought out for discussion and examination by students and faculty.
 Study rooms can hold a maximum of 15 people and are available during regular office hours (Monday through Friday, 9 a.m. to 5 p.m.).
 Class meetings can also take place in the galleries during regular Museum hours (Tuesday through Friday, 10 a.m. to 5 p.m., with extended hours on Thursdays to 10 p.m.).
 Please note that the Museum galleries are closed to the public on Mondays.